Recipients

 St Paul’s Hospital Foundation has completed the construction of the “Hospice at Glengarda” at the old Ursuline Convent in Saskatoon.
 The Hospice allows the families of those nearing the “end of life” an opportunity to live on-site with their loved one throughout his/her final days.
 A grant was allocated for the Improvements needed to enhance the environment and experience for the outdoor relaxation and comfort of the patients as well as their families.

 Santa Maria Foundation Inc. operates the Santa Maria Long Term Care Home located in Regina.
-A grant was given for the mattresses that need updating, which will allow the residents more comfort and in turn provide for better rest.
+A grant was given for the mattresses that need updating, which will allow the residents more comfort and in turn provide better rest.

-Mont St. Joseph Foundation Inc. operates a 120 resident Long term home in Prince Albert also providing some space for families to spend time with a resident to the end of their life.
+Mont St. Joseph Foundation Inc. operates a 120 resident Long-term home in Prince Albert also providing some space for families to spend time with a resident to the end of their life.
 A grant was given to install special needs bathtubs, showers and lifts for the residents.

 Circle Project Ass’n provides a Cultural Connection for kids.
 This program provides access to positive cultural activities where the children in our programs can learn/build cultural pride and self-esteem before entering kindergarten.
 This should help lead them to a more culturally enriched and supportive home environment as well.
 A grant was allocated to assist in this venture.